Skip to Main Content

 Field Experience (up to 8 credits)

-Students with fewer than 600 documented clinical hours take up to 8 credits of field experience (see Determining Clinical Hours for Admissions section)
+Students with fewer than 600 documented practicum hours will take up to 8 credits of NURS 8601 DNP Field Experience (see Determining Clinical Hours for Admissions section)

 Specializations